Are YouTubers ruining boxing? Sport's biggest names not so sure

 "Floyd stays in the gym, he's never out of shape.
 He's going to have so much fun winning this money."

 Mayweather, who is nicknamed "Money," said he expects to make north of US$50 million from the fight, which will not count against his unblemished professional record.
-He has called the fight "legalized bank robbery."
+He has called the fight "legalised bank robbery".

 NEW ERA